 When you federate a server, access and authorization to server resources are controlled by the portal.
 This means the following occur:

 - You access ArcGIS Server using portal members—ArcGIS Server users and roles are replaced by those of the portal.
-Portal credentials, whether they be through the portal's built-in identity store or an external identity provider, are used to log in to ArcGIS Server Manager.
-By consolidating portal and server users, you clarify the administration of GIS resources and ensure a convenient log-in experience when accessing secured ArcGIS Server resources.
+Portal credentials, whether they be through the portal's built-in identity store or an external identity provider, are used to sign in to ArcGIS Server Manager.
+By consolidating portal and server users, you clarify the administration of GIS resources and ensure a convenient sign-in experience when accessing secured ArcGIS Server resources.
 (Note that your custom ArcGIS Server roles will not be transferred to the portal when you federate.)

 - Access to ArcGIS Server services is controlled by the portal's sharing model—Every ArcGIS Server service you publish to your federated server is automatically shared as an item in the portal.
-The sharing model of the portal allows you to keep the service private to its publisher, or shared with one or more groups of portal users.
-Alternatively, you can share the item with your whole organization (any logged-in user) or enable anonymous access so that anyone can view it.
+The sharing model of the portal allows you to keep the service private to its publisher or shared with one or more groups of portal users.
+Alternatively, you can share the item with your whole organization (any signed-in user) or enable anonymous access so that anyone can view it.
 This sharing model gives you an extra level of granularity when defining access to your ArcGIS Server services.

-Although federating provides a convenient log-in experience and allows you to take advantage of the portal's sharing model, this impacts how you and your existing users access and administer the federated server.
+Although federating provides a convenient sign-in experience and allows you to take advantage of the portal's sharing model, this impacts how you and your existing users access and administer the federated server.
 Before federating, review the information in Administer a federated server to learn more about how federating will impact your existing site.

 Once an ArcGIS Server site is federated with the portal, services published to the federated server are automatically shared with the portal.
 Also, portal users are used to access both the portal and the federated server.

 You can have multiple ArcGIS Server sites federated with one portal.
-For example, you might have a GIS Server, ArcGIS Image Server, and ArcGIS GeoEvent Server federated with your portal.
+For example, you might have GIS Server, ArcGIS Image Server, and ArcGIS GeoEvent Server sites federated with your portal.
 All federated ArcGIS Server sites are accessed using portal accounts, not ArcGIS Server accounts.